March 23, 2025

 Online persistent volume resizing support is not yet available in all supported versions of Kubernetes.
 As a result the Operator supports persistent volume resizing using a similar mechanism to Upgrading Pods.
 The Operator will detect a modification to the specification of a persistent volume template and schedule a pod upgrade in order to satisfy the request.

-During delta recovery, the PVC will be updated to include the updated image and couchbase server versions.
+During an in-place upgrade, the PVC will be updated to include the updated image and couchbase server versions.
 The size of the PVC and data within it will not be edited.